Ronald Fairbairn: Early life and education

 Ronald Fairbairn was born at the Red House, Cluny Gardens, in Morningside, Edinburgh in 1889, the only child of Cecilia Leefe and Thomas Fairbairn, a chartered surveyor, and president of the Edinburgh Architectural Association.
-He was educated at Merchiston Castle School and at the University of Edinburgh where he studied for three years in divinity and Hellenic Greek studies, graduating MA in 1911.
+He was educated at Merchiston Castle School and at the University of Edinburgh where he studied for three years in Divinity and Hellenic Greek studies, graduating with an MA in 1911.

 In the First World War, he joined the Royal Engineers and served under General Allenby in the Palestinian campaign, and then the Royal Garrison Artillery.

 On his return home, he began medical training, probably inspired by his war experience.
 He received a doctorate in Medicine (MD) on 30 March 1929 from the University of Edinburgh.
-From 1927 to 1935, he lectured in psychology at the university and also independently practised analysis.
-From 1941 until 1954 he was Consultant Psychiatrist to the Ministry of Pensions.